SvenMichaelKlose/tre/doc/compiler.md

 * Unassigning named functions and accumulating top-level expressions: functions are moved to the front so they are available to all other top-level expressions.
-* Collecting keywords: Symbols are only added to the compilate by the back-end if they had been wrapped in a QUOTE form.
+* Collecting keywords: Needs to be done by a new _literal expansion pass_ in the frontend.
 * Meta-code validation: Make sure it's clean.
 * Optimizations
 * Peeohole optimization
 * Tail-call optimization: just working a little as variables are not traced thoroughly.
 * Chained jump removal
 * Removing unused tags
 * Removing unused places

 # Back-end